Ready to build a full-stack influencer program?

 Let’s not forget, we still want them to post.
 Else this whole seeding thing falls flat on its face.

 You can track manually to start.
-Count how many of the creators that receive your product actually post.
+Count how many of the influencers that receive your product actually post.
 You should see a 30%-50% conversion rate from receiving the package to posting.
 If you don’t see this, there’s work to be done when it comes to all the variables that came before this.

-Remember, your goal is to maximise the expected value of that equation and reduce the drop-off rates in the seeding funnel.
+Remember, your goal is to maximise the expected value of that equation and reduce the drop-off rates in the influencer seeding funnel.

 Now comes the ultimate test.
 You’ve reached out, built a connection, sent free products, and they’ve posted about your brand.
 Now it’s time to check how much this has translated to in terms of bottom line.